hackathon-cli-recommendation/cli-recommendation/Docs/CLI_recommendation_design_doc.md

 4. resource: Only the resources related to previously created resources are recommended
 5. senario: Only the E2E scenarios related to current usage scenarios are recommended

-What kind of recommendation do you want? : 5
+What kind of recommendation do you want?
+(RETURN is to set all): 5

 az monitor log-analytics solution create
 Recommended reason: 72% users create a log-analytics solution to manage the workspace after creating the log-analytics workspace